Home —> Direct vs. Diffuse Lighting: Picking the Right Technique for Each Inspection Task

 FD2 — Flat Dome LED Illuminators

 Diffuse illumination for reflective, curved, or complex-geometry parts.
 Shadowless output.
-Eliminates specular glare.
+Clears specular glare.
 Multiple sizes available.

 DL5 high intensity direct LED matrix